Talon1024/doomaker/README.md

 Why?
 ----

-Ultimate Doom Builder was originally built for Windows, and is not easy to run on Linux through WINE.
+Ultimate Doom Builder was originally built for Windows using C# and .NET, and is not easy to run on Linux through WINE.
+In addition, the Linux/Mono version has some issues which make it impractical for serious mapping.

 SLADE uses wxWidgets, and its map editor is not easy to maintain or improve.